La Plaine, Dominica

-La Plaine is a village located on the eastern side of the island of Dominica.
+La Plaine is a village located on the southeastern coast of the island of Dominica.
+The village is built upon a broad, gently sloping plain created by a prehistoric pyroclastic flow from the Grand Soufrière Hills volcano.
+This unusual expanse of relatively flat land descends to coastal cliffs.
 It has a population of 1,288, and (after Grand Bay) is the second-largest settlement in Saint Patrick Parish.